ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Hard-earned Learnings From Navigating Google Play App Rejections - <a href="https://medium.com/proandroiddev/hard-earned-learnings-from-navigating-google-play-app-rejections-8ce1c6b68316" target="_blank" rel="noopener noreferrer">link</a></h3>
+Composable-scoped ViewModel: An interesting experiment - <a href="https://medium.com/proandroiddev/composable-scoped-viewmodel-an-interesting-experiment-b982b86d84cd" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashwini Kumar`**
+✍️ **posted by `Joost Klitsie`**

-<blockquote>Essential Tips and Strategies to Overcome Play’s Approval Hurdles and Accelerate Your App’s Success</blockquote>
+<blockquote>Scope any ViewModel to the composition of the Composable it is in, while surviving configuration changes, by using the power of Lifecycle.</blockquote>

 <h3>2.
 Efficient Render Passes — On Tile-Based Rendering Hardware - <a href="https://medium.com/androiddevelopers/efficient-render-passes-on-tile-based-rendering-hardware-621070158e40" target="_blank" rel="noopener noreferrer">link</a></h3>